Predicting public sector employee burnout using big data analysis

 • Bahar Razi zadeh PhD student, Department of Management, Islamic Azad University, Najaf Abad branch, Isfahan, Iran

-• Abbas Zamani Assistant Professor, Department of Management, Islamic Azad University, Najaf Abad Branch, Isfahan, Iran (Responsible author)
+• Abbas Zamani Assistant Professor, Department of Management, Najafabad Branch, Islamic Azad University, Najafabad, Iran

 DOI: